Today’s Wonder of the Day was inspired by Elyse. Elyse Wonders, “Why is the Statue of Liberty green?” Thanks for WONDERing with us, Elyse!

 The Statue of Liberty’s home is Bedloe’s Island (renamed Liberty Island in 1956).
 From 1892 to 1943, “Lady Liberty” greeted over 12 million immigrants as they arrived on boats at the nearby Ellis Island Immigration Station.

-Here are a few interesting facts about “Lady Liberty" you might not have known:
+Here are some fun facts about Lady Liberty that you might not know:

-- The statue alone stands 151 feet tall.
+It’s 151 feet tall.

-- The statue contains 62,000 pounds of copper and 250,000 pounds of steel.
-The concrete pedestal weighs 54 million pounds.
+It contains 62,000 pounds of copper and 250,000 pounds of steel.